vitkolos/notes-ipp/semestr5/probability-statistics2/exam.md

 	- tune the process to make convergence fast
 	- we run the MC for long enough
 	- alternative sampling approach: rejection sampling
+	- MCMCs are useful in Bayesian statistics – we only need the ratios so the normalizing constants cancel out (and we don't have to compute them)
 - Absorbing state
 	- $i\in S$ is absorbing state if $p_{ii}=1$
 	- $A$ … set of absorbing states